Preparing for International Careers in Costa Rica

-All students must enroll in LA&S 480: Preparing for International Careers-Costa Rica (2 credits) during the Spring semester.
-Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student’s Spring academic record at KU.
-It is highly encouraged, but not required, that students have taken or will take concurrently a job search course such as LA&S 470: Job Search for Liberal Arts & Sciences Students.

-Students will be in double occupancy accommodations at hotels with breakfast daily.
-Many lunches and dinners are also provided.

-Current version | All students must enroll in LA&S 480: Preparing for International Careers-Costa Rica (2 credits) during the Spring semester.
-Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student’s Spring academic record at KU.
+All students must enroll in LA&S 480: Preparing for International Careers-Costa Rica (2 credits) during the Summer term.
+Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student’s Summer academic record at KU.
 It is highly encouraged, but not required, that students have taken or will take concurrently a job search course such as LA&S 470: Job Search for Liberal Arts & Sciences Students.

 Students will be in double occupancy accommodations at hotels with breakfast daily.
 Many lunches and dinners are also provided.